 Also, 29 CFR 1910.120(e)(4) says that your on-site managers and supervisors need 40 hours of initial training and three days of field experience.
 The training might be cut to 24 hours and one day under some conditions.

 OSHA doesn’t answer that question.
 In its FAQ on HAZWOPER the OSHA response is unhelpful:

 Q. How can I find (a)… 40-hour HAZWOPER course?

 A. OSHA does not approve, certify, or endorse individual trainers or training programs, nor do we keep a list of training providers.

 We’ve cracked into all those complicated training and curricula requirements and have come up with everything you need to give OSHA what it wants.
-Our OSHA 40 Hour HAZWOPER course meets both OSHA and EPA (as well as state) regulations on working around hazardous goop.
-Our 40 Hour OSHA Training in HAZWOPER is comprehensive and has all the multimedia bells and whistles (narration, interactive exercises, videos) and nifty self-check quizzes to keep it interesting and challenging.
+Our OSHA 40 Hour HAZWOPER Course meets both OSHA and EPA (as well as state) regulations on working around hazardous goop.
+Our course is comprehensive and has all the multimedia bells and whistles (narration, interactive exercises, videos) and nifty self-check quizzes to keep it interesting and challenging.

 Coupling our training with your own site’s practical experience, your trainees can finish our course entirely online and self-paced, and provides the successful student with a laminated ID card and certificate of completion that proves you gave OSHA what it wanted.